-DATED: DECEMBER 7, 2020
+DATED: FEBRUARY 9, 2021

-The Assembly Aging and Senior Services Committee reports favorably and with committee amendments Assembly Bill No. 4422.
+The Senate Health, Human Services and Senior Citizens Committee reports favorably and with committee amendments Senate Bill No. 2796.

-This bill would permanently establish an "Alzheimer's and Dementia Care Long-Term Planning Commission" in the Department of Human Services (DHS) to provide for the ongoing evaluation of the State's Alzheimer's disease and dementia care system and identify means and methods that can be used to address significant shortcomings in the system or otherwise expand and prepare the system to meet the increasing and evolving needs of a rapidly aging population.
+As amended by the committee, this bill would permanently establish an "Alzheimer's and Dementia Care Long-Term Planning Commission" in the Department of Human Services (DHS) to provide for the ongoing evaluation of the State's Alzheimer's disease and dementia care system and identify means and methods that can be used to address significant shortcomings in the system or otherwise expand and prepare the system to meet the increasing and evolving needs of a rapidly growing population of individuals aged 65 years and older.

-The Alzheimer's and Dementia Care Long-Term Planning Commission would consist of 12 members, including three non-voting ex officio members, or their designees, as follows: the Commissioner of Health, the Commissioner of Human Services, and the New Jersey Long Term Care Ombudsman.
-The remaining eight members of the committee are public member.
-The Speaker of the General Assembly is to appoint two public members as follows: one who shall represent an organization that advocates for members of the Alzheimer's community and one who shall represent a for-profit healthcare facility that offers memory care services.
-The President of the Senate is to appoint two public members as follows: one who shall represent an organization that advocates for members of the Alzheimer's community and one who shall represent a non-profit healthcare facility that offers memory care services.
-And finally, the Governor is to appoint five public members as follows: one geriatician who is currently involved in the provision of direct services to patients with Alzheimer's disease or other related dementias; one psychiatrist who provides specialized services to persons with Alzheimer's disease or related dementias; one caregiver who provides paid services to persons with Alzheimer's disease or related dementias; one unpaid caregiver of a family member who has Alzheimer's disease or a related dementia; and one neurologist who provides specialized services to persons with Alzheimer's disease or a related dementia.
+The Alzheimer's and Dementia Care Long-Term Planning Commission would consist of 12 members, including three non-voting ex officio members, or their designees, including the Commissioner of Health, the Commissioner of Human Services, and the New Jersey Long Term Care Ombudsman, and nine public members.

+The Speaker of the General Assembly is to appoint two public members, including one member who represents an organization that advocates for members of the Alzheimer's community and one member who represents a for-profit healthcare facility that offers memory care services.
+The President of the Senate is to appoint two public members, including one member who represents an organization that advocates for members of the Alzheimer's community and one member who represents a non-profit healthcare facility that offers memory care services.

+The Governor is to appoint five public members as follows: one geriatrician provides direct services to patients with Alzheimer's disease and related disorders or other forms of dementia; one psychiatrist who provides specialized services to persons with Alzheimer's disease and related disorders or other forms of dementia; one caregiver who provides paid services to persons with Alzheimer's disease and related disorders or other forms of dementia; one unpaid caregiver of a family member who has Alzheimer's disease or a related disorder or other form of dementia; and one neurologist who provides specialized services to persons with Alzheimer's disease and related disorders or other forms of dementia.

-All initial appointments to the commission are to be made within 60 days after the bill's effective date, and the commission is to organize as soon as practicable, but not later than the 30th day, following the appointment of a majority of its members.
+All initial appointments to the commission are to be made within 60 days after the effective date of the bill, and the commission is to organize as soon as practicable, but not later than 30 days following the appointment of a majority of its members.

-The commission will be required to meet each year, pursuant to a schedule to be established at its first annual meeting.
-The commission will additionally be required to meet at the call of its chairperson or the Commissioners of Health or Human Services.
-In no case may the commission meet less than four times per year.
+The commission will be required to meet each year pursuant to a schedule to be established at its first annual meeting.
+The commission will additionally be required to meet at the call of its chairperson or the call of the Commissioner of Health or the Commissioner of Human Services.
+In no case may the commission meet fewer than four times per year.